savis94/NBA_Twitter_Analysis/README.md

 <h6> Reproducing the Report </h6>

-If you wish to ren the app from R Studio instead of going to the link above, you can use the following steps:
+If you wish to run the app from R Studio instead of going to the above link, you can use the following steps:
 <ol>
 <li> Click on the "Code" button in the top right and select "Download Zip" from the drop down list. </li>
 <li> Pick the location you want the files extracted to. </li>